Chapter 7 – Access to Personnel Files

 - File storage and access.
 Personnel and medical file information is presumed confidential to anyone but the employee except when information is needed for official university purposes, when the employee gives written authorization, or when the information is general directory information such as name, address, phone number, and position.
 An employee may request to review personnel and medical files, and copies will be made or access given at an agreeable time and place.

 - Personnel files.
 Files are to be stored and maintained confidentially, whether in hard copy or electronic format.
 Access is limited to appropriate supervisory and support personnel as required to perform work responsibilities.
 An employee may provide written authorization to release all or portions of the files.

 - Medical files.
 Files are to be stored and maintained confidentially, whether in hard copy or electronic format.
 Information shall be kept in a separate location, apart from other employment-related information.
 Access is limited to appropriate supervisory, support, and safety personnel as required to perform work responsibilities.
 An employee may provide written authorization to release all or portions of the files.

 - Storage following employment separation.

 - Medical files.
-Files, except for ADA accommodation–related documents, shall transfer with the employee when the employee assumes a position in another University department.
-The current department shall send ADA accommodation–related documents to University Faculty and Staff Disability Services at the time of the employee's transfer within the University and/or upon final employment termination.
+Files, except for ADA accommodation–related documents, shall transfer with the employee when the employee assumes a position in another university department.
+The current department shall send ADA accommodation–related documents to Faculty and Staff Disability Services at the time of the employee's transfer within the university and/or upon final employment termination.
 Medical files except for ADA accommodation–related documents shall be maintained for five years from the date of termination in the last employing department.

 (See also https://hr.uiowa.edu/epersonnel-file.)